Donnle/learn-countries/README.md

 ### How to start app

-If you want to run app you need to in the `learn-countries` directory and write `npm install` and `npm test` in the console (don't close the console).
-Go to `learn-countries/simple_server` directory and also write `npm install` in the console.
-After you need go to `learn-countries` and write `npm start` in the console.
-Finished!
-You can write http://localhost:3000 in your browser and start learn countries!
+If you need to run app, you need to `npm install` in `learn-countries/simple_server`, `npm install` in `learn-countries` , and `npm start` in `learn-countries` Finished!
+You can write http://localhost:3000 in your browser and start learn countries.

 ## P. S.